mlcommons/mobile_app_open/mobile_back_litert/README.md

   which measured 1.7-3.0x faster than CPU across all six on an iPad mini.
   `LiteRtGpuBackend` has no Metal enumerator: on Apple, Metal is selected by `kLiteRtGpuBackendAutomatic` plus compile-time Metal support.
+* `stable_diffusion` and the `llm-*` benchmarks each offer a Metal choice, and **CPU stays selected for both**.
+They are offered to be measured, not as defaults; nothing below has been confirmed on a device yet.
-* `stable_diffusion` and the `llm-*` benchmarks are CPU only and offer no Metal choice.
-For the LLMs that is a memory result, not a preference: on an iPad mini the Metal delegate is killed by `EXC_RESOURCE` while still initialising (`delegate_kernel.cc`, "Initializing Metal-based API from graph"), before the model finishes compiling and long before a prefill buffer exists.
-It spends the whole ~3.0 GiB budget materialising a graph that carries every prefill signature; XNNPACK allocates lazily per signature instead, which is why the CPU path gets much further.
-No prefill tuning reaches a failure that happens that early, so offering the choice would only hand the user a delegate that kills the app.
-Android keeps its GPU choice.
+* The LLM Metal choice was withdrawn once and has now been reinstated with a fix.
+What was measured on an iPad mini: the delegate is killed by `EXC_RESOURCE` while still initialising (`delegate_kernel.cc`, "Initializing Metal-based API from graph"), spending the whole ~3.0 GiB budget in about 0.3 s, before the model finishes compiling and long before a prefill buffer exists.
+The reading at the time was that the graph carries every prefill signature and the delegate pays for all of them, against XNNPACK allocating lazily per signature.
+  That is the symptom; the mechanism is `EnableConstantTensorSharing`.
+With it off -- which is what the pipeline inherited from LiteRT-LM's Android options -- constant tensors are *not* shared between subgraphs, so each signature carries its own copy of weights that are 2072 MiB resident.
+Turning it on routes them through LiteRT's mmap-backed `SharedMemoryManager`, and `SetMadviseOriginalSharedTensors` lets the kernel drop the pages the layout converter has already read.
+Clean file-backed pages do not count against `phys_footprint`, which is what `EXC_RESOURCE` measures.
+Both are now on for Apple only; Android's options are unchanged.
+  Note the same iPad mini also fails `llm-1b` on **CPU**, so it is not the device to validate this on.
+An `EXC_RESOURCE` kill cannot be caught, so there is no fallback to catch it: if the budget runs out the app goes down.
+Watch the `[mem] llm: before GPU compile` and `[mem] llm: after GPU compile` lines to see what the delegate actually costs.
-* For `stable_diffusion` the CPU-only choice matches Android: the shipped exports are `dynamic_int8` (text encoder, diffusion) and `dynamic_fp16` (decoder), aimed at CPU/XNNPACK, and a Metal choice would need dedicated fp32 exports.
-Measured on an iPad mini at about 4.4-5.6 s per diffusion step, so roughly 100 s for the default 20 steps.
+* For `stable_diffusion` the Metal choice runs the same files as CPU.
+The shipped exports are `dynamic_int8` (text encoder, diffusion) and `dynamic_fp16` (decoder), aimed at CPU/XNNPACK, and no fp32 export of them exists to switch to -- the model bucket has none.
+So the pipeline asks for GPU with CPU alongside it and lets ops the delegate cannot take stay on CPU: partial delegation is the expected outcome, and `EnableAllowSrcQuantizedFcConvOps` is what lets the delegate take the quantized FC/conv ops at all.
+All three models compile on the same accelerator or none do, because the benchmark reports a single accelerator name; if the GPU attempt fails the pipeline releases what it built and retries the three on CPU.
+Measured on an iPad mini on CPU at about 4.4-5.6 s per diffusion step, so roughly 100 s for the default 20 steps.
 * **A query has two phases and they do not fit in memory together.** The three models are compiled up front and stay resident, which is fine on Android but not here.
 Measured on an iPhone 16 Pro, in MiB still available before the